695 - Albert Okura

 Now you can actually, but go ahead.

-That's like if the if they had a water bed in the back, they'd be like the 80s, the 80s in one action.
+That's like if the if they had a water bed in the back, they'd be like, the 80s, the 80s in one action.

 Guess how far he jumped it?
 It's a stretch limo.
+Fucking

+a stretch limo.
+Shocking.

-uh he was mike is obsessed with publicity because he wants to be as famous as evil can evil sure oh i actually think i know who this guy is
+Mike is obsessed with publicity because he wants to be as famous as evil can evil.
+Sure.

-i genuinely think i know who this is okay
+I genuinely think I know who this is.
+Okay.

 So sometimes he would say the earth is flat and he was going up in a rocket to prove it was flat.

 Other times he said that his belief in quote flat earth has nothing to do with steam rocket launches.
+It never did.

+It never will.
 I'm a daredevil.

 His PR guy later said he just said that to get PR, but whatever.